particle-iot/docs/src/content/tutorials/device-cloud/access-tokens.md

 columns: two
 layout: commonTwo.hbs
 description: Using access tokens with the Particle Cloud API
-includeDefinitions: [api-helper, api-helper-cloud,  api-helper-extras, api-helper-json, codemirror]
+includeDefinitions: [api-helper, api-helper-cloud,  api-helper-extras, codemirror, api-helper-projects, stackblitz, zip]

 ---

 # {{title}}

 Access tokens control access to the Particle Cloud API.
-While you use a username and password, and optionally a multi-factor authentication (MFA) code to log into things like the [console](https://console.particle.io), behind the scenes this creates an access token that is used to access the cloud API on your behalf.
+While you can use a username and password, and optionally a multi-factor authentication (MFA) code to log into things like the [console](https://console.particle.io), behind the scenes this creates an access token that is used to access the cloud API on your behalf.

 Devices don't use access tokens; they use a different technique (RSA public-private key pairs) to securely access the cloud.
 This makes it difficult to spoof or impersonate a device, and also assures that even if you have physical access to a device you can't extract anything that would be able to access the owner's account information.